 If you are in the Tokyo area and have one free day, travel back in time with a Tokyo day trip to “Little Edo” Kawagoe (川越市 Kawagoe-shi).
 The people of Kawagoe have preserved their city for all people today to experience the old castle town of Edo period (17th to the 19th centuries).
 Kawagoe is located in Saitama Prefecture; a 30-minute train ride from Ikebukuro, Tokyo.
 Kawagoe is a curious and creative day trip any time of the year, but to be noted is the 28th of each month when the large Kawagoe Antique Market takes place.
 You can easily walk around the town, however, biking around is also a great option.
 The city of Kawagoe operates a bicycle sharing scheme in the city center, with eight pickup/parking locations.
 Enjoy your Tokyo Day Trip to “Little Edo” Kawagoe.
+If you are heading to Saitama, check out our recommendations in Saitama with kids.

 The top 6 highlights for your Tokyo Day Trip to “Little Edo” Kawagoe